Alex427427427/obsidian_1/Physics/2 Classical Electromagnetism/3 Electromagnetic Waves/14 Diffraction and Interference of EM Waves.md

 ___
 Related: [[13 Radiation of EM Waves]] [[Antenna Aperture Function]] [[Far-field Radiation Pattern]]
 ___
 This property of EM waves is moreso due to the wave properties rather than specific properties of Electromagnetism.
-It can only be fully understood by understanding [[Fourier Optics]], which you are free to refer to.
+It can only be fully understood by understanding [[Fourier Optics - Wavelet Derivation]], which you are free to refer to.
 ## Qualitative Explanation
 **Huygen's principle** describes every infinitesimal point in a medium as a spherical radiator of EM energy.
 These spherical wavefronts interfere to form flat macroscopic wavefronts.
 The nature of such a mechanism means waves always want to disperse.
 When passing around an obstruction, the wavefront will bend outwards.
 This is diffraction.